-The 6.1-inch P20 Pro and its smaller, dual-camera-toting sibling, the P20, are offered in most markets around the world but will miss the U.S. entirely.
-Even Canada is set to receive both phones, for a price that Huawei has yet to reveal.
+The 6.1-inch P20 Pro and its smaller, dual-camera-toting sibling, the P20, are offered in most markets around the world — including Canada — but will miss the U.S. entirely.

-In Europe, the P20 Pro will retail for 899 euros, while U.K. customers will have to pony up 799 pounds (compared to 659 euros and 599 pounds for the smaller P20).
-That translates to about $1,110, which makes the device nearly as expensive as the 256GB iPhone X. The P20 Pro comes in four colors: Twilight (pictured in this review), Champagne Gold, Pink Gold and Midnight Blue.
+In Europe, the P20 Pro retails for 899 euros, while U.K. customers have to pony up 799 pounds (compared to 659 euros and 599 pounds for the smaller P20).
+That translates to about $1,110, which makes the device nearly as expensive as the 256GB iPhone X. The P20 Pro originally released in four colors: Twilight (pictured in this review), Champagne Gold, Pink Gold and Midnight Blue.

 Huawei P20 Pro Specs